-The Global Strategic Information group at GHS provides responsive and cost-saving assistance to develop, evaluate and bring to scale high-impact and low-cost public health interventions.
+The Global Strategic Information group at IGHS provides responsive and cost-saving assistance to develop, evaluate and bring to scale high-impact and low-cost public health interventions.
 Our breadth of experience primes us to partner with public health experts in host countries and foster capacity development through incrementally tailoring interventions, developing protocols, designing methods and tools for implementation, data analysis and dissemination of findings.

 Our HIV-related activities